mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Added support for PulseAudio input, meaning you can plug a mic into your soundcard and use that for audio.
+It wasn't that hard to add support for it in the code, but it kind of is a pain to set up.
+The intersection of Linux and audio inevitably involves pain.
+There's a new environment variable in the docker-compose file, and I'm going to add a wiki page for what else you need to do.
+- Added some additional debug output around db calls, and upped some timeouts.
+At least one user is getting database lock problems and I'm trying to get to the bottom of that.
 - I just pushed new back end and front end images that provide a more robust mechanism for restarting tasks, and therefore loading preference and stream definition changes.
 More robust here means "doesn't break everyone's installs"
 - Added installation and usage documentation in the Wiki